 11 steps to incorporating in Oman in 2023

-- Prior to the start of incorporation procedures in Oman, our Client i) settles Healy Consultants’ fees ii) signs and returns our Client engagement letter and iii) provides us with all of the required due diligence documents;
+- Engagement with Client: Prior to the start of incorporation procedures in Oman, our Client i) settles Healy Consultants’ fees ii) signs and returns our Client engagement letter and iii) provides us with all of the required due diligence documents;

 - Consultation: Healy Consultants assists our Clients to determine i) what type of Oman business entity is required ii) what class of business license is required iii) whether a free zone incorporation can be achieved and iv) employment visa strategies;

 - Document preparation: The exact Oman corporate structure is agreed with our Client.
 Thereafter, Healy Consultants i) reserves company name ii) applies for a business license with the Ministry of Commerce and Industry and iii) prepares the company’s constitutive contract in English and Arabic, then has it legalized by the Ministry of Foreign Affairs and submitted to the MOCI;

 - Capital account opening (required only if the MOCI imposes the legal entity paid-up share capital): Healy Consultants assists our Client with opening a corporate bank account with an Omani bank.
 Our Client deposits the paid-up share capital of US$390,000 (US$52,000 in some cases) and supplies Healy Consultants with a certificate of deposit and bank statement;

 - Incorporation: Healy Consultants then submits the i) translated and legalized opening forms ii) municipality approval and iii) share capital certificate to the MOCI.
 The Form of Declaration of Business Particulars is filled with the Tax Department of the Finance Ministry;

-- Healy Consultants applies for all the necessary work visas from the Directorate General of Passport and Residence (DGPR).
+- Application for visas: Healy Consultants applies for all the necessary work visas from the Directorate General of Passport and Residence (DGPR).
 DGPR then provides a login ID and password to register individuals for employment with the company.
 Before visa issuance, our Client must travel to Oman to get fingerprint and biometrics recorded in the government system;

 - Registration of employees: Companies with Omani employees are registered with the Public Authority for Social Insurance and a company seal is made.
 Healy Consultants will assist our Clients with applications to hire both Omani and non-Omani workers.
 Note that the proportion of Omani workers required by the Omanization law will vary by industry;